jaredmdunn/wherever-we-go/02_characters/03_traits.md

 ### Sensory

 #### Sharp (*Sense*)
 One sense (sight, smell, hearing, etc.) is exceptionally keen.
-Gain advantage on Observation rolls where it applies.
+Gain advantage on Observation rolls where that sense is especially useful.

 #### Dull (*Sense*)
 One sense is weaker than average.
-Suffer disadvantage on Observation rolls where it applies.
+Suffer disadvantage on Observation rolls where that sense is especially useful.

 #### Darkvision
 You can see in darkness as well as daylight.